 During the school year, I eat the exact same food for breakfast and lunch almost every day without variation.
 Egg McMuffin for breakfast.
 Oatmeal for lunch.
-Every day.

 That is kind of crazy.

 It reduces the amount of time I spend eating considerably.
-It eliminates time spend making food choices or preparing other meals.
+It eliminates time spent making food choices or preparing other meals.
 And I like Egg McMuffins and oatmeal.
 The Egg McMuffin provides a good breakfast, and the oatmeal is an excellent means of keeping your cholesterol down.